-- A regular amount that you will be able to pay as part of a payment arrangement.
+- a regular amount that you will be able to pay as part of a payment arrangement

-- In Adelaide central/metropolitan area - on the day of the request.
+- in Adelaide central/metropolitan area - on the day of the request

-- In any other areas - on the day of request if possible, or by the end of the next business day.
+- in any other areas - on the day of request if possible, or by the end of the next business day.

 If the request is made after 4pm but before 9pm on a business day:

-- Or by the end of the next business day (with no after-hours connection fee applied).
+- or by the end of the next business day (with no after-hours connection fee applied).

 If the request is made on or after 9pm on a business day, the reconnection must occur by the end of the next business day.

-An additional fee may be applicable.
+An additional fee may apply.

 You may believe that you have been wrongfully disconnected.